rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Proof-O-Concept.md

 The design has been colorized to convey a traditional coin of commemorative value.

 ## Medcoin™ Verified Facebook Page

-More to come ...

-{% include toc-medcoin-gold.md %}

 The company operates a verified Facebook page under the Medcoin™ name.